-Merry Lynn Morris, MFA, PhD is a choreographer and dance educator.
-She serves as the Assistant Director for the University of South Florida Dance Program and has served as a faculty member for twenty years.
+Merry Lynn Morris, MFA, PhD is a choreographer and dance educator, serving as the Assistant Director for the University of South Florida Dance Program and as a faculty member for twenty years.
 She holds an MFA degree in Dance Performance and Choreography and a PhD in Dance Studies.
-She began exploring the area of integrated/inclusive dance in 2002, and as caregiver to a disabled father over a 21-year period, her interest and awareness in disability needs has been ever-present.
+Dr. Morris began exploring the area of integrated/inclusive dance in 2002, and has a personal interest and long-term awareness of needs of people with disabilities which began with her experience caring for her father who had a disability.
 She has developed collaborative projects with engineers to invent new mobility devices for use in and outside of dance.
 Dr. Morris serves on the board for Arts4All Florida, a statewide arts and disability organization and teaches for REVolutions Dance, an inclusive dance program in Florida.
 Her publications include five U.S. Patents and over 25 print publications.

 Innovative Lives programs bring audiences of all ages and backgrounds face-to-face with inventors and innovation leaders.
 Invited speakers share the stories behind their breakthroughs, their process of developing ideas and technologies, and how they deal with failure and find pathways to success, all while framing a discussion around how to participate in innovation.